ianwagner/campfire/docs/ad-recipe-setup.md

 which component values should be combined into search terms when looking for existing assets.

+When present, the prompt is expanded using the values chosen in the preview form and the resulting words are matched against asset names and tag lists.
+Only assets containing all of the search terms will be linked to the generated recipe.
+If no Asset Prompt is defined, assets fall back to matching by audience, angle, offer, and any tags provided in the CSV rows.

 ## Firestore Rules

 Admins must be able to read and write recipe configuration data.
 Ensure your